daepan/Murpan_Diary/Resource/SSD/Compiler/Compiler의 기초.md

 - Can define the context-free languages, a strict superset of the the regular languages.

 ### Derivations
-- This sequence of steps is called a derivatino
+- This sequence of steps is called a derivations

 ### Leftmost derivations
 - A leftmost derivation is a derivation in which exch step expands the leftmost nonterminal